 Irvine, CA 92697-2650

-Please note: Due to the number of applications we do not confirm when application materials have been received.
-However, you can send us a self addressed stamped post card, which we would mail out once we received/opened your application materials.
+Please note: Due to the number of applications, we do not automatically confirm when application materials have been received.
+However, you can send us a self addressed stamped post card, which we will mail back to you, once we receive your application materials.

-For any questions please contact the Programs in Writing Administrator at (949) 824-6718 or email@example.com
+For any questions please contact the Programs in Writing Administrator at firstname.lastname@example.org or (949) 824-6718.

 The Programs in Writing does not accept any materials submitted by email.